haruki3hhh/haruki3hhh/README.md

 My research focus on System Security(kernel, cloud, user-space programs and etc.).

-Before joining Northwestern, I had great time in Tencent Xuanwu Lab and NISL, both as security research intern.
+Before joining Northwestern as a PHD Student, I had great time for security research in Tencent Xuanwu Lab and NU S&P Group.

 I also play CTF, as a Pwner, especially on kernel.